SPMIC-UoN/xtract/README.md

 You can use XTRACT stats with any modelled diffusion data, e.g. DTI, bedpostx, DKI.

-Simply provide; the directory (and basename of files, if any) leading to the diffusion d ata of interest, the directory containing the XTRACT output, the warp field (or use 'native' if tracts are already in diffusion space).
+Simply provide; the directory (and basename of files, if any) leading to the diffusion data of interest, the directory containing the XTRACT output, the warp field (or use 'native' if tracts are already in diffusion space).
 If tracts are not in diffusion space, you must also provide a reference image in diffusion space (e.g. FA map).